pierrotm777/oXs-RP2040-i2c/README.md

 Usually ELRS receiver uses a baudrate of 420000 to transmit the CRSF channels signal to the flight controller and to get the telemetry data.
 Still, ELRS receivers can be configured to use another baud rate.
 In this case, change the baudrate in parameters accordingly.

-You have to compile your self the firmware if you want to change some values in the config.h file in order e.g. to:
+You have to compile your self the firmware if you want to change some less usual values in the config.h file in order e.g. to:
 * change the setup of the ADS1115
 * allocate other slots for Sbus2 in Futaba protocol
 * allocate another physical ID for Sport in Sport/Fbus protocols